 Recently I partnered with a local real estate investor who flips houses here in Ohio.
 She found me online and asked if I ever staged a home.
 Technically, yes – if you count the six or more years that it took to “stage” my own ;-).
 Staging an empty house under a time crunch is a bit daunting for someone new to the business.
 But then I toured the house…and wow!

 She flips homes in modern farmhouse style, so of course I was up to the challenge.
 The house was just beautiful.
 I immediately designed a mood board and shared it with my business partner.
 Once she approved, I was off to repurpose some old things and thrift some items online.

 Home Staging Before and After

-We were working against deadlines so I had to snap these quickly with my iPhone as I finished up before the sun set.
+I had to snap these quickly with my iPhone as I finished up before the sun set.
 There was mud on the floor since we were in and out and the crew was working outside.
 But since I KNOW you’re creative enough to see past that and you love before and after photos, I’ll show you what I was able to pull off using my stash.